 Here’s an overview of some of the most important government schemes and subsidies available to Indian farmers:

-5. Paramparagat Krishi Vikas Yojana (PKVY) Schemes for Agriculture Development
+5. Paramparagat Krishi Vikas Yojana (PKVY)— support for organic farming

 How to Apply for Agricultural Subsidies in India via Kshema App